suchi00023/delta_demo/README.md

 # delta_demo
-this is demo for git &amp; hub
+this is demo for git &amp; hub.